 Making it real – the Practical Side of Surviving as a Vegan or Vegetarian on Safari

-You will need a Tour Operator such as ourselves who know about your dietary requirements and how to navigate you through “Nyachoma” meat-loving Uganda on a Vegetarian or Vegan Fare.
+You will need a Tour Operator such as ourselves who knows about your dietary requirements and how to navigate you through “Nyachoma” meat-loving Uganda on a Vegetarian or Vegan Fare.

-You cannot place a Vegan or Vegetarian Visitor into any lodge, but into the lodge that has a history of serving Vegetarians and Vegans.
-We know the lodges that grow their organic vegetables or have some local women become specific items such as Broccoli, Cauliflower, Lettuce produced for them.
+You cannot place a Vegan or Vegetarian Visitor into any lodge, but into the Lodge that has a history of serving Vegetarians and Vegans.
+We know the lodges that grow their organic vegetables or have some local women become specific broccoli, Cauliflower, and lettuce.

-We contact the Lodge and hotel about your dietary needs.
-We even check with the chef in charge to make sure that you get the right meal for you.
-The result is that our clients have not complained about the Vegetarian or Vegan Meals served in hotels and lodges we have chosen.
+We contact the Lodge and hotel about your dietary needs, and we even check with the chef in charge to ensure that you get the proper meal for you.
+The result is that our clients have not complained about the Vegetarian or Vegan Meals served in the hotels and lodges we have chosen.
 Upmarket and Moderate lodges and hotels usually are better informed than budget or shoestring lodges.
-Feel free to contact us for a Vegan or Vegetarian Safari in Uganda or Rwanda.
+Feel free to contact us for a Vegan or Vegetarian Safari in Uganda.